ganeshk627/pc-build/README.md

 # Installation
 ## Motherboard
+- Supports Intel(11th/12th/13th Generation) or AMD Ryzen(am4/am5)
-The motherboard should be capable of OC (Overclocking)
+- The motherboard should be capable of OC (Overclocking)
+- Check for Wifi integrated
+- No of ram slots
+- No of SSD/SATA slots

 ## Processor
+- Check processor needs an additional cooler or not.
+- Check processor has integrated graphics(if needed)
-Need more patience other say boi boi to your Processor.
+- Need more patience installing it otherwise say boi boi to your Processor.
-Apply the thermal paste
+- Apply the thermal paste.

 ## RAM
+- Check processor details to determine memory type (ddr3/ddr4/ddr5) and memory speed(3200Mhz/5200Mhz etc)
-Always use the second slot if we have more RAM slots than we will install.
+- Always use the second slot if we have more RAM slots than we will install.
-It is always better to use splitted RAM to utilize the RAM slot(s)
+- It is always better to use splitted RAM to utilize the RAM slot(s)

 ## Graphics Card
-The Graphics Card should be capable of OC (Overclocking)
+- The Graphics Card should be capable of OC (Overclocking)

 # After PC Build
-> Make sure all the plugs are connected and well after building before turning on the power.
+> Make sure all the plugs are connected well after building and before turning on the power.

 >Don't overclock before installing OS; you must do so after in BIOS settings(XMP-Extreme Memory Profile)